econcarol/hosting-ml-as-microservice/part5/README.txt

 - In sentiment.html, update the URL with the public IP
 - Use GCP or AWS file hosting services to host sentiment.html
 - Open the file URL and change https:// to http://

+This simple app is available on my personal website: http://carolcui.com/myapps/review-sentiment.html